When to visit the vet?

 Therapy

 There are no effective medications that can dissolve the deposits in the cornea.
-However, in certain cases, eye drops or ointments may be prescribed to prevent possible secondary infections and support the health of the cornea.
+In certain cases, however, eye drops or ointments may be prescribed to prevent possible secondary infections and support corneal health.

 Prognosis and follow-up care

-However, in cases where the clouding of the cornea is significant, vision may be severely impaired, which can affect the dog’s quality of life.
+However, in cases where the clouding of the cornea is significant, vision can be severely restricted, which may affect the dog’s quality of life.
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and continuous care by a veterinarian can help minimize the effects on vision.
+It is the first step in the management and treatment of patients. and continuous care by a veterinarian can help minimize the impact on vision.

 Prevention

 Since corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
-These conditions are often genetic and can affect various muscles in the body. is a genetically determined disease, the focus of preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is on responsible breeding practice.
+These conditions are often genetic and can affect various muscles in the body. is a genetic condition, the focus of preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is on responsible breeding practices.
 Breeders should recognize the genetic risks and avoid using affected animals for breeding.

 Performing genetic tests on potential breeding animals can help control the spread of genetic mutations.
-Close collaboration with veterinary geneticists can provide valuable information for breeding planning.
+Close cooperation with veterinary geneticists can provide valuable information for breeding planning.

-For dog owners, it is important to have regular eye examinations performed by their veterinarian, especially in breeds that are prone to corneal dystrophies.
-Early detection and monitoring of the disease can help avoid possible complications.
+For dog owners, it is important to have regular eye examinations performed by their veterinarian, especially for breeds prone to corneal dystrophies.
+Early detection and monitoring of the disease can help avoid potential complications.

 Outlook on current research